-- All 5-axes must be documented (age 0-5 crosswalk to DSM). - Axis I or II: First-listed diagnosis must be the Primary focus of treatment ("Medi-Cal included" diagnosis only). - Insyst accepts Deferred Diagnosis to open episode; must update to "included" diagnosis at 30 days, if will provide treatment. - Insyst accepts No Diagnosis to close episode, if no MN found. - Axis III: May be documented by non-medical staff.
+- All 5-axes must be documented (age 0-5 crosswalk to DSM). - Axis I or II: First-listed diagnosis must be the Primary focus of treatment ("Medi-Cal included" diagnosis only). - InSyst accepts Deferred Diagnosis to open episode; must update to "included" diagnosis at 30 days, if treatment will be provided. - InSyst accepts No Diagnosis to close episode, if no medical necessity is found. - Axis III: May be documented by non-medical staff.
 Indicate source (e.g., Per client, referral document or staff observation; See progress note on x/xx/xx of PCP collateral; etc.). - UPDATE THE DIAGNOSIS IN INSYST whenever it changes!!!
 Provisional = 6 month limit unless explained.